Reilly-ConceptsCognitionLab/ConversationAlign/README.md

 lookup databases.
 These databases are too large to embed within `ConversationAlign`.
-When you load `ConversationAlign`, all of these databases should automatically download and load from an external repository `ConversationAlign_Data`. `ConversationAlign` needs these data, so you will need a decent internet connection to load the package.
+When you load `ConversationAlign`, all of these databases should automatically download and load from an external companionn repository `ConversationAlign_Data`. `ConversationAlign` needs these data, so you will need a decent internet connection to load the package.
+It might take a second or two to complete the download if Github is acting up.
 Install the development version of ConversationAlign from [GitHub](https://github.com/) using the `devtools` package.

 ``` r
 # Check if devtools is installed, if not install it